-- 1. Application forms will be available in each school, at the educational services center in the planning office, and on the district website. - 2.
-The receiving principal and/or district staff are responsible for explaining the application process and regulations to interested parents/guardians. - 3.
-Students/parents/guardians may apply for open enrollment in a school outside of their attendance area by submitting a completed application form to the school of choice. - 4.
-The receiving school principal will make the decision as to whether an application is approved based upon the criteria in this regulation, Board policy and applicable law. - 5.
-The receiving school principal is responsible for notifying the parents/guardians of the approval or denial of an admission request. - 6.
+1. Applications are to be completed on the district's website.

+- 2. If a school is closed to open enrollment, applicants will receive a notification of denial. - 3.
+Upon notification of admission, applicants must complete the enrollment process by registering at their school of choice and submitting their student records using the online registration platform in Infinite Campus.
+Applicants are encouraged to expedite final enrollment by submitting all student records as soon as they receive their admission decision. - 4.
+The receiving school principal will make the decision as to whether a student will be enrolled based upon the criteria in this regulation, Board policy and applicable law. - 5.
+The receiving school principal is responsible for notifying the parents/guardians of final enrollment. - 6.
 For resident students seeking enrollment in a district school outside of their attendance area, the receiving school principal will notify the principal of the school in the student's attendance area and the planning office of the disposition of the request. - 7.
 After leaving the elementary or middle school level, a student must reapply for open enrollment at the next level.
 Approval/denial of that request will be made in accordance with this regulation.